Mehakpreet21/miniproject1-123/part3.md

 * enter the newly created repository by typing "cd <name of repository> and pressing enter
 * you can now make changes to the respository by using git commands like add and commit
 * once you push the changes to the original repository, the changes we be available GitHub

+### Pull Request
+A pull request can be made by anyone who has forked an orginal repository.
+Making this request informs the owner that there are potential changes.
+Once the owner recieves the request, they can review the changes and merge the code into the base branch.

+**Steps to Create/Complete a Pull Request:**
+* Navigate to the repository being used
+* From the "Branch" button, select the branch with the new commits
+* Click the "New Pull Request" button
+* Select the base branch and the compare branch.
+Usually, base branch is "master" and compare branch is the branch with new changes
+* Enter a title and description for the pull request
+* Click "Create Pull Request" if the request is ready to be reviewed or click "Create Draft Pull Request" if the request is not ready to be reviewed
+* Pull request is created and the owner should be notified